WSRAP Opportunities

 Job Posting Faculty Name Department Research Focus/Brief Position Description Status

 14906 Laura Mauldin Women's, Gender, and Sexuality Studies This position will support the publication of a book on the topic of the politics of disability and the US care crisis.
 The writing relates to the ways ableism (or the devaluation of disability) is embedded into every aspect of our culture and society, which then translates into such things as a lack of care infrastructure and the resulting dependence on the unpaid care work of family members.
 The book will cover many facets of both the disability experience and family caregiving.
-I am looking for a student who understands factchecking (from a journalistic perspective) and/or has interest in social media and marketing.
+I am looking for a student who understands factchecking (from a journalistic perspective).
 Open

 14104-Stamford Frederick Roden English This position involves work with an archive, historical documents and images (digital and hard copy) and stories.
 It is well suited for students in the humanities, particularly English and History.
 They will develop career skills in editing, organizing information, and verbal/visual storytelling.
 The student will work with the professor in person on campus in organizing and documenting historical documents and images.
 The student may also be able to work partially remotely in reading and researching information related to the project.
 Evaluating scholarly sources and editing notes and written documents will combine with aspects of storytelling.
 The student should be based in Stamford for in-person work.
 Students with digital proficiency will contribute to a multimedia aspect of this project’s development.
 Open